 Only one high-quality study of the Tomatis® method has been conducted so far.
 Its results suggest that the Tomatis® method doesn’t improve language skills in autistic people.

-A review of all types of auditory integration training (AIT) found that there’s no evidence that they’re effective as treatments for autism.
+A review of all types of auditory integration training (AIT) found that there’s no evidence that they’re effective as therapies for autistic people.
 There’s no evidence that AIT helps speech or language or improves the core characteristics of autism.

 More high-quality research is needed to work out whether the Tomatis® method works for autistic people.